-If you’re thinking about getting a sheltie, a member of the herding group, here’s what you should consider:
+If you’re thinking about getting a sheltie, a herding breed, here’s what you should consider:

 Breed history and origin

 The Shetland sheepdog is a small herding dog from Scotland’s Shetland Islands.
 Once known as “toonie dogs” or farm dogs, the source of the breed is a bit of a mystery, but the dogs were bred to be small and used to herd sheep, ponies, and poultry.